 Most people don’t think twice about the websites they visit, quickly clicking through and not paying much attention to whether a link will redirect them or if a secure protocol is being used.
-Often, this isn’t a problem but if you happen to visit a site that has been compromised, your system can be quickly infected by a drive by download.
+Often, this isn’t a problem but if you happen to visit a site that has been compromised, your system can be quickly infected by the cyber security threat known as a drive by download.

 Here, we’ll look at what a drive by download is, the type of damage it can cause, and cover some strategies that your security operations center can use to minimize your risk.

 In this article:

 Drive by download refers to the automated download of software to a user’s device, without the user’s knowledge or consent.
 This can occur while the user is browsing a legitimate website or even through a malicious advertisement displayed on an otherwise safe site.
 Most types of drive by downloads take advantage of vulnerabilities in web browsers, operating systems, Java, or file editors and viewers like Microsoft Office and Adobe Flash.

 In a typical attack scenario, the threat actor’s objective is to compromise the victim’s machine and enlist it into a botnet.
 Through this initial security breach, the attacker can leverage control of the user’s device for lateral movement.
 This happens as follows:

 - Vulnerability exploits—the user views the page, triggering the malicious element.
 The element exploits a vulnerability in a part of the software stack on the user’s computer.
 This could be the browser, browser plugins, the operating system, an archiving tool like WinZIP, a file reader like Adobe PDF, legacy multimedia delivery platforms like Adobe Flash or Microsoft Silverlight, or vulnerabilities in the version of Java installed on the user’s device.

 - Download—the element downloads malicious files silently to the user’s device.
 In this example, the payload is a Trojan horse.
 Attackers may use other payloads, as discussed in the following section.